ramSeraph/pmtiles_mosaic/README.md

 The `pmtiles_mosaic.tile_sources` module provides classes for reading tiles from different sources.

 -   `DiskTilesSource`: Reads tiles from a directory on the local disk.
+It requires a `metadata.json` file in the root of the directory (conforming to the TileJSON spec).
+While other fields may be present, only the following are used: `type`, `format`, `attribution`, `description`, `name`, `version`, and `vector_layers`.
+The `format` key is particularly important as it determines the tile file extension (e.g., `png`, `pbf`).
+The `minzoom` and `maxzoom` are also read from this file; if they are not present, the tool will scan the directory structure to determine the zoom range, which can be slow on large tilesets.
 -   `MBTilesSource`: Reads tiles from an MBTiles file.
 -   `PMTilesSource`: Reads tiles from a PMTiles file.
 -   `StackedTileSource`: Combines multiple tile sources (Disk, MBTiles, PMTiles) into a single logical source, allowing for seamless access across different storage types.